Cornel-MIT/Hotel-App/README.md

 - Users can view a list of available accommodations.
 - Users can book accommodations.
 - Payments via Stripe
+- Admin
+  - Admins can add new accommodations with details like room type, capacity, price, availability, etc.
+  - Admins can view reservations, including check-in and check-out dates, guest details, room details

 ## Images